njooma/code-slinger/content/posts/a-better-way-to-localize.md

     for: .normal)
 {{< / highlight >}}

-You can even namespace your keys using nested `enum`s, but you lose one benefit if you do that: you cannot have multiple `case`s with the same value within the same `enum`.
-So if you find yourself using the same value, you'll be warned of the duplicate if those `case`s are siblings.
+You can even namespace your keys using nested `enum`s, but you lose one benefit if you do that: Xcode will warn you if sibling `case`s have the same value, since you cannot have multiple `case`s with the same value within the same `enum`.
+By nesting `enum`s, you will no longer be warned of potential duplicate strings.

 {{< highlight swift >}}
 enum LocalizationKeys: String, LocalizationKey {